 TIGER TOOTH ALOE

 Aloe juvenna Brandham & S.Carter is the accepted scientific name for this species of Aloe.
 It was first described by Peter Edward Brandham and Susan Carter Holmes in Cactus & Succulent Journal of Great Britain in 1979.
-Aloe juvenna is a native Kenya.
+Aloe juvenna is a native of Kenya.

 Often confused with Aloe squarrosa Baker ex Balf. f..
 It was described by John Gilbert Baker and ex-author Isaac Bayley Balfour in the Proceedings of the Royal Society of Edinburgh in 1884.
 Aloe squarrosa is native to the Socotra Islands.

 I came by my first Aloe juvenna when I was at Wal-Mart in 2009.
-I was looking at the plants and saw a piece of an aloe, about 3″ long, laying on a shelf.
+I was looking at the plants and saw a piece of an Aloe, about 3″ long, laying on a shelf.
 Of course, I had to rescue it.
-I looked around and saw a pot with similar plants who’s label said Aloe squarrosa.
+I looked around and saw a pot with similar plants whose label said Aloe squarrosa.
 SO, I thought that’s what it was.
 I took the cutting (or “broke off”) home and put it in sand.
 You know, it took almost a year before it rooted!